noawe-boi/NoahsObsidianSync/Physics IA2 Grade 11.md

 ## 2. Rationale:

 - **Original Experiment:**
-- Explain the purpose and methodology of the original experiment (calculating sound wave speed by measuring harmonic frequencies in a fixed-length open pipe).
+- Explain the purpose and methodology of the original experiment
--

  The purpose of the original experiment was to calculate the speed of a sound wave in air by finding and measuring the frequency of the harmonics in a fixed length of pipe with open ends

 ---